 There is something for everyone along the Sunset Greenway.
 Whether you’re craving some Mexican food, a donut, pizza, crab cakes, pastries, deli sandwiches or an ice cold beverage—you can find it just around the corner.
 Here are just a few of the local favorites:

-Hendel’s—known for their historic building, Hendel’s Burger, crab cakes, Sunday brunch and outdoor patio.
-(599 St. Denis Street, 63031)-inside and patio dining, online ordering available.
+Hendel’s—known for their historic building, Hendel’s Burger, crab cakes, and outdoor patio.
+(599 St. Denis Street, 63031)-Closed Sunday & Monday, online ordering available.

 Ruiz—St. Louis’ oldest Mexican restaurant is located directly on the greenway! ( 901 N. US Highway 67, 63031)-curbside to go orders only.